arkency/posts/posts/2015-05-15-using-domain-events-as-success-slash-failure-messages.md

 # ...
 ```

-There are different payment gateways - some of them responds synchronously some of them prefer asynchronous communication.
-To  avoid coupling we publish an event when payment gateway responds.
+There are different payment gateways - some of them respond synchronously some of them prefer asynchronous communication.
+To avoid coupling we publish an event when the payment gateway responds.

 ```
 #!ruby